diegotty/obsidian_vault/year 3, semester 1/multicore/03 - MPI.md

 ---
 related to:
 created: 2025-03-02T17:41
-updated: 2025-10-12T17:06
+updated: 2025-10-12T17:36
 completed: false
 ---
+## introduction
-used by distributed-memory systems we compile one program that gets executed by multiple processes. we se if-else statements to specify what each process must do (similarly to what happens when you fork a process)
+MPI is a library used by distributed-memory systems it used the **SPMD** ((**single-program multiple-data**) parallel programming computing model, where one program is compiled and it gets executed by multiple processes. we use if-else statements to specify what each process must do (similarly to what happens when you fork a process)
- - communications happen through message passing
+ - as the systems are distributed-memory, communications happen through message passing

 ```c
 #include <stdio.h>